ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 is stored in `cookbook/attributes/default.rb`.
-Because they are kept together now in one repository, you can update the `cookbook/attributes/default.rb` file to point to the updated version declared in the pom.xml (after the pom.xml version is updated of course).
+Because they are kept together now in one repository, you can update the `cookbook/attributes/default.rb` file to point to the updated version declared in the pom.xml (after the pom.xml version is updated).
-Doing this will reduce the risk of manually entering the application versions to be deployed in each environments.

 # Release Candidate